vmware-labs/research-and-development-artificial-intelligence-lab/README.md

-# VMware's R&D AI Lab (RAIL)
+# VMware's AI Lab (VAIL)

 ## Overview

-Welcome to the official GitHub home of RAIL, where we publish (hopefully) helpful tidbits to advance the open source NLP community!
+Welcome to the official GitHub home of VAIL, where we publish (hopefully) helpful tidbits to advance the open-source NLP community!

 You can find our published models on https://huggingface.co/VMware